 If any changes are required to the agreed form of documentation, the IDNO will refer the proposed changes to the Northern Powergrid Wayleave Officer who will then consult with our legal advisers to review the proposed changes.
-A copy of our standard form of Incorporated Rights Agreement with IDNOs is available upon request from our Wayleaves Team or can be found on our website here: Incorporated Rights Agreement
+A copy of our standard form of Incorporated Rights Agreement with IDNOs is available upon request from our Wayleaves Team or can be found on our website.